Remote registration

 Build your registration flow

-Add custom screens (steps/flow) to the check-in process and the remote registration flow to gather additional details about your visitor and provide information.
+Add custom screens (steps/flow) to the remote registration journey to gather additional details about your visitor and provide information in advance of a visit.
 Rules can control the next step in the process, as determined by the visitor's responses.
-These additional screens are displayed on the kiosk or in the remote registration process, and can include questions, messages, images, and videos.
+These additional screens are displayed during the remote registration journey and can include questions, messages, images, and videos.

 Responses already provided via the remote registration process or by a previous visit, are prefilled on the screens.

-Your check-in and remote registration journeys can be centrally managed from the Global Admin Dashboard.
+Your check-in and remote registration journeys might be centrally managed from the Global Admin Dashboard.
 When a check-in and/or remote registration template has been saved to a location from the Global Admin Dashboard, those journeys can no longer be edited locally.
-Learn more: Global Admin Dashboard
+Learn more: Global Admin Dashboard ↗️

 There are four ways to present the question or information to the visitor:

-As you create your custom screens and add them to the check-in or remote registration journey, they are added to the flow chart on the right, helping you to visualize the visitor's experience.
-The check-in process always starts with the default host information screen.
+As you create your custom screens and add them to the remote registration journey, they are added to the flow diagram on the right, helping you to visualize the visitor's experience.

 Continue to add custom screens to complete the visitor's registration journey.